krushilnaik/Google-Clone/README.md

 # Bugs:
 - The "I'm Feeling Lucky" button shows a redirect warning before taking you to the first Google result
+  - This could be fixed by providing an iflsig via a hidden input field, but as the value is ever-changing, I couldn't get it to work.